nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Changes are automatically saved after each command that changes the data.
 No manual saving required.

+#### Multiple Storage Files
+Multiple storage files are allowed for you to store different schedules on different files.
+The file name must be passed into the program arguments when running the program.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>